 The Campingaz QuickBed is a more affordable air mattress for camping.
 But being cheaper than others, does that mean it's no good?
 Read on to find out.

-We have successfully used the CampinGaz QuickBed for a several years.
+We have successfully used the Campingaz QuickBed for several years.
 These have a large double valve that enables very quick inflating and deflating.
-This works well with the adapter that came with our Coleman QuickPump, which is powered from our car’s 12v supply.
+This works well with the adapter that came with our Coleman QuickPump, which is powered from our car's 12v supply.

-This is a large valve and so may not work with some pumps without the correct fitting.
-We’ve also had no problems with slow leaks, with beds remaining inflated for full weeks of camping, even with kids climbing all over them.
+This is a large valve, so it may not work with some pumps without the correct fitting.
+We've also had no problems with slow leaks, with beds remaining inflated for full weeks of camping, even with kids climbing all over them.

 The top of the air bed is flocked for a more comfortable and warmer night's sleep.

 The QuickBed is available both as either a single or double.
 We have a couple of doubles and a couple of singles.

 They are not the most expensive of beds, and although they come with a small repair kit, replacing a damaged bed is easy enough.
 No need yet, though, for us.